duulga/duulga/README.md

 * [CTFtime Team Profile](https://ctftime.org/team/278570)

 ## 🎯 Goals
+*  Graduate
-*  Get my first certificate
+*  Get a job at Korean tech company
-*  Publish my first conference paper
+*  MOAR certificates
 <!---
 duulga/duulga is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.